hooverandstrong/developer-exercise/README.md

     GET /api/mock/customers/address/options

-Retuns arrays of values to be used to populate dropdown boxes.
+Returns arrays of values to be used to populate dropdown boxes.

 ## Functional Requirements